Installing InnoKB Server

 then you can select a specific user account on the popup window for anonymous access.

-Note that once the anonymous access option is enabled, your databases will be theoretically accessible by random visitors.
+Note that once the anonymous access option is enabled, your databases would be accessible by random visitors.

-So you should grant as few access privileges as possible to the anonymous account, for security considerations.
+So you'd want to grant a minimal access privileges to the anonymous account for security considerations.

 Login as editors(viewers) for editing/viewing

 In order to edit/view a database, you'd need to login into the server as editor/viewer.

 To login to InnoKB Server as editor/viewer, please launch a web browser, and load the URL to the editor/viewer interface, like this,

 then the Login page appears, whereby you can login with your account ID and password.

 An 'Info item' is the essential entity for InnoKB to store your information in a database.